coleifer/huey/docs/recipes.rst

         [('10.0.0.1', 26379), ('10.0.0.2', 26379), ('10.0.0.3', 26379)],
         # IMPORTANT: the socket timeout must comfortably exceed the
         # consumer's blocking read timeout (default 1s).
 If it does not,
-        # every blocking dequeue raises TimeoutError at the socket level
+        # every blocking dequeue times out at the socket level and is
+        # indistinguishable from an empty queue -- the consumer silently
-        # and the consumer degrades to logging errors and polling.
+        # degrades to polling, with no errors logged.
         socket_timeout=5.0)

     huey = RedisHuey(